yujheli/ARN/README.md

 [[Paper]](http://openaccess.thecvf.com/content_cvpr_2018_workshops/papers/w6/Li_Adaptation_and_Re-Identification_CVPR_2018_paper.pdf)

 Pytorch implementation for our CVPR 2018 Workshop paper.
+This version of code is the draft.
+We note that the original workshop paper (short paper) has some unclear parts and we will address this by submitting the entire version in the future.

+## News
+- [3/12] Due to our extension is rejected (maybe some unfair reviews), the full version of the ARN will be completed released after our extension is accepted and published in the future.
+Hence, we will start to address the issues after then.
+Sorry for any inconvenience.

 ## Prerequisites
 - Python 3